 There’s no shortage of details to consider when you’re a small business owner.
-Getting the back-office basics of accounting in order early on – tracking revenues, expenses and costs – will keep you out of the weeds of paperwork and cash flow snafus, and onto the important work of growing your business.
+Getting the back-office basics of your small business accounting practices in order early on – tracking revenues, expenses, and costs – will keep you out of the weeds of paperwork and cash flow snafus, and onto the important work of growing your business.

 Our thanks to Maggie Kirkendall for speaking with us for this article!
 Maggie is a former Senior Manager at The Corporate Finance Group who now runs Kirk Consulting.
 For questions, you can reach her at email@example.com.